ccnmtl/compiled3/content/articles/compiled-redesign.md

 ---

-In March, I restructured and redesigned the CTL DevTeam’s website _CompilED_ to meet the web accessibility standards, and to improve its overall user experience inclusively on all devices.
+In March, I restructured and redesigned the CTL DevTeam’s website _CompilED_ to meet web accessibility standards, and to improve its overall user experience on all devices.

 This latest iteration of _CompilED_ follows the
 [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/)